Vice President, Climate and Energy Program

 Areas of expertise: Natural gas, smart grid, climate change, carbon capture and sequestration, transmission and distribution, energy policy

-Aside from PSEG, Mark’s career includes time as an attorney in a private environmental practice, a regulator with the New Jersey Department of Environmental Protection, and an aide to then-Congressman Robert G. Torricelli (D–NJ).
+Mark’s career includes time as an attorney in private environmental practice, an air quality regulator with the New Jersey Department of Environmental Protection, and an aide to a member of the U.S. House of Representatives.

 - J.D., University of Michigan Law School